 The chances are, you already have an HRMS ROI forecast.
-After all, when you made the business case for your new HRMS – when you sold it to either the boss, the board, or even just to yourself – you promised a certain level of improvement.
+After all, when you made the business case for your new HRMS – when you pitched it to the CEO, the board, or even just to yourself – you promised a certain level of improvement.
 You promised cost savings.
 Or headcount reduction.
 Or faster HR transactions.
+Or all three and more.
 The point is, you promised something, otherwise it wasn’t a business case.

 That promise is your starting point.
 That promise is the kernel of your HRMS ROI forecast.

-Of course, it may need refining somewhat and that refinement process comes through deciding on the relevant measures and metrics that you’ll utilise to prove that the return has been made (or not).
+Of course, it may need refining somewhat and that refinement process comes through deciding on the relevant measures and metrics that you’ll utilize to prove that the return has been made (or not).

 Usually, the biggest restriction on setting your HRMS ROI metrics is the absence of good benchmark data.
 If you’re looking to compare pre- and post-HRMS costs, then it stands to reason that you need data that predates the system.
 This can mean you’re restricted to the metrics already in use (i.e. your existing historical data) or you introduce new metrics sufficiently in advance of HRMS go-live to gather at least a snapshot’s worth of benchmark data.

 One option – if your new HRMS isn’t your first – is to revisit the ROI exercise for your previous HRMS.
 Evaluate and review that process before embarking on the next.
 Were the metrics and measures you used the right ones?
 If not, what metrics and targets should you be measuring to match your current business plan and/or KPIs?
 Of course, it’s worth bearing in mind that if the metrics change too much, benchmarking becomes considerably more difficult.
 However, if the previous metrics really weren’t right, better to throw them out and start afresh!